far4599/telegram-bot-youtube-download/README.md

 ## Preparation
 Rename `.env.example` to `.env`.
 Update your bot token and app credentials in `.env`.
+To get app credentials, visit page https://my.telegram.org/apps and create a new app, if you haven't created one yet.

 ### How to run with docker
 ```shell